Arty-Facts/CompetitivePrograming/README.md

 # CompetitivePrograming
-solutions to some of the problems from kattis and uva
+solutions to some of the problems from open.kattis.com and onlinejudge.org